dwyl/flutter-stopwatch-tutorial/README.md

   }
 ```

-If we run the app now, it should work properly! :tada:
+If we run the app now,
+it should work properly! 👏
 You will find a button on the right side of the appbar.
-If you click it, you will see a list of the current
+If you click it,
+you will see a list of the current
 timers that are persisted inside the database.

 <img width="600" alt="final" src="https://user-images.githubusercontent.com/17494745/202734558-8497a442-6ff4-4007-83d6-764a878b7f15.png">

-## Quick clone cleanup
+## Quick code cleanup

 Let's just clean our code a little bit.
 The `MyApp` class is not really necessary here.